Rolle im Portfolio

 The swap counterparty has its own QFII quota limit.
 Once the quota is reached, the swap counterparty may not be able to hedge its position, causing a disruption to the creation and redemption process.
 This could, in turn, result to the fund’s market price to stray from its NAV.
 Investors should be aware that this premium can change upon the change of regulation on QFII quotas and rules.

 Under Chinese corporate tax rules, 10% withholding tax may be charged on the gains derived from the sale of A-Shares by QFIIs.
 However, withholding tax has only been enforced on dividend and interest payments from PRC listed securities.
 The State Administration of Taxation has not collected and has not shown intention to collect the tax that applies to sales of A-Shares held by QFIIs.
 According to the ETF’s accounting policy, no provisions of the withholding tax are being made.
-According to the ETF’s 2011 annual report, total potential tax of US$0.4m and US$1.9m is exposed for class 1D (listed in Singapore) and 2D (listed in Hong Kong) respectively, representing 1.6% and 0.6% of the ETFs’ assets under management as of December 2011.
+According to the ETF’s 2012 annual report, total potential tax of US$1.2m and US$7.0m is exposed for class 1D (listed in Singapore) and 2D (listed in Hong Kong) respectively, representing 1.6% and 1.8% of the ETFs’ assets under management as of December 2012.

 The ETF levies a total expense ratio of 0.5%.
-This lies at the low end of the ETFs focused on Chinese equities.
+Although this lies at the low end of the ETFs focused on Chinese equities.
 When investing ETFs, investors should take a holistic approach to assessing the total cost of ownership, also noting other costs including, but not limited to, swap fees, brokerage commissions, bid-offer spreads and tracking error.
 In particular, the ETF levies an “Index Replication Cost” of 2.65%.
-Tracking error for this ETF, measured on an annualised basis on a daily returns, was 0.8% over the past year with a tracking difference of 3.7% for the same period.
+Tracking error for this ETF, measured on an annualised basis on a daily returns, was 0.2% over the past year with a tracking difference of 3.7% for the same period.

 There are a number of ETFs tracking the CSI 300 Index.
 Possible alternatives include the ChinaAMC CSI 300 Index ETF (listed in Hong Kong), CS ETF (IE) on CSI 300 (listed in various exchanges in Europe), C-Shares CSI 300 Index ETF (listed in HK), iShares CSI 300 A-Share Index ETF (listed in HK), Market Vectors China ETF (listed in the US), W.I.S.E. – CSI 300 China Tracker (listed in Hong Kong), W.I.S.E.
 KTAM CSI 300 China Tracker (listed in Thailand) and W.I.S.E.
 Polaris CSI 300 Securities Investment Trust Fund (listed in Taiwan).
 Amongst these ETFs, all, but the ChinaAMC CSI 300 Index ETF and the C-Shares CSI 300 Index ETF, are synthetic ETFs, while the two ETFs listed in Thailand and Taiwan are feeder funds that invest in the Hong Kong listed W.I.S.E – CSI 300 China Tracker.
 The ChinaAMC ETF levies a TER of 0.85% and the C-Shares CSI 300 Index ETF levies a TER of 0.79%.